 If you signed up for Mindful in May last year you might remember my story.
 Last March I was in Nepal when I developed a severe headache.
-Long story short – I had two giant blood clots blocking the two largest veins in my brain and was 12-24 hours from having a major stroke and coming face to face with an almost certain death or severe disability.
+Long story short – I had two giant blood clots blocking the two largest veins in my brain and was 12-24 hours from having a major stroke and coming face-to-face with almost certain death or severe disability.
 Suffice to say, I survived.

 See now why I used the roller coaster metaphor?!
 Last year was hard and filled with intense, euphoric highs (‘Oh my god life is so amazing, I can’t believe I nearly died!’) and deep, deep lows (as I’ve described above) and EVERYTHING in between.
 And I’m here to tell you what has been my saving grace…